Nontrivial bounds on extractable energy in quantum energy teleportation for gapped manybody systems with a unique ground state: Introduction

 \section{Introduction}

 The interplay between quantum information and thermodynamics has unveiled non-trivial protocols that challenge classical intuitions regarding energy transport.
 Foremost among these is Quantum Energy Teleportation (QET), a theoretical framework originally proposed by Hotta \cite{Hotta2008a,Hotta2008b,Hotta2010}.
 QET protocols enable the extraction of locally inaccessible energy at a remote site through a sequence of local operations and classical communication (LOCC) performed on an entangled many-body ground state.
-While a system in its ground state $|G\rangle$ is locally passive—meaning no energy can be extracted by unitary operations acting on a single subsystem—the ground state contains spatial entanglement.
-In a QET protocol, a sender (Alice) performs a local measurement on her subsystem, inevitably injecting energy $E_A$ and breaking the ground-state entanglement.
-By transmitting the measurement outcome to a receiver (Bob) via a classical channel, Bob can utilize the shared correlations to perform a conditional local operation that extracts energy $E_B > 0$.
-This process effectively teleports a fraction of the injected energy across the system without physical energy carriers traversing the intermediate space \cite{Hotta2011}.
+While a system in its ground state $|G\rangle$ is locally passive---meaning no energy can be extracted by unitary operations acting on a single subsystem---the ground state contains spatial entanglement. {This setting connects to strong local passivity and its refinements, which constrain local energy extraction in finite and many-body systems \cite{FreyFunoHotta2014,Alhambra2019}.} In a QET protocol, a sender (Alice) performs a local measurement on her subsystem, inevitably injecting energy $E_A$ and breaking the ground-state entanglement.
+By transmitting the measurement outcome to a receiver (Bob) via a classical channel, Bob can utilize the shared correlations to perform a conditional local operation that extracts energy $E_{\mathrm{ext}}>0$. {Operationally, Bob's decoding must be applied on timescales shorter than the characteristic propagation time of energy or excitations between $A$ and $B$, otherwise the protocol reduces to ordinary energy transfer.} This process effectively teleports a fraction of the injected energy across the system without physical energy carriers traversing the intermediate space \cite{Hotta2011}.

 Since the first constructive proposals, QET has been investigated in a variety of concrete physical models.
 These include detailed analyses of spin chains \cite{Hotta2009a}, in phase space quantum mechanics \cite{Sanchez2024}, harmonic lattices \cite{Nambu2010}, equilibrium and nonequilibrium settings \cite{Yan2025}, and trapped ion architectures \cite{Hotta2009b}, as well as proposals for condensed-matter realizations such as quantum Hall systems \cite{Yusa_2011}.
-Recent experimental breakthroughs have also begun to verify these predictions in controlled quantum platforms \cite{Rodriguez2023, Ikeda2023}.
+Recent experimental breakthroughs have also begun to verify these predictions in controlled quantum platforms \cite{Rodriguez2023, Ikeda2023}. {For recent overviews and broader applications of QET (including algorithmic cooling, negative-energy engineering and multi-agent formulations), see \cite{Ragula2025,RodriguezBriones2017,Funai2017,IkedaSSRN2025}.}